pecomyint/xrd-image-util/docs/api/rectroi.rst

 .. py:attribute:: bounds
     :type: dict

-    Coordinate bounds for region
+    Coordinate bounds for the rectangular region.
+These can be defined by using the ``set_bounds`` function.

 .. py:attribute:: calculation
     :type: dict

     Output calculation and the dims to calculate across.
+This can be defined by using the ``set_calculation`` function.

 .. py:attribute:: output
     :type: dict